key visual

 • ... and much more

 The Long Night of Sciences takes place once a year on a Saturday in June.
-With our locations on the Buch Campus and in Berlin-Mitte we will participate on June 17, 2023.
-The program will be published on May 5, 2023.
-Advance ticket sales will start in May 2023.
+With our locations on the Buch Campus and in Berlin-Mitte we participated on June 22, 2024.

 © Header: elekktronaut x studio gid